Effective ways to treat Children's addiction to video game

 How to stop video game addiction

 Treating game disorders start at an early stage.
 One therapy that can help is called CBT or cognitive behavioural therapy.
-This procedure is a mental health counselling that teaches you how to replace thought about gaming to help change behaviour.
+This procedure is mental health counseling that teaches you how to replace thought about gaming to help change behaviour.

 If you are a parent, a therapist can help you set time limits on your child's playtime.
 Engaging in your kid's treatment is effective in assisting in the recovery process.
 To help maintain your child leisure, try the following tips:

-- Set time limits for playing and make sure that the child strictly adheres to it.
+- Set time limits for playing and make sure that the child strictly adheres to them.